ttran48/MobileAppDevelopment/MyContactList.md

 ```

 ### Step 3
-Return to the activity_contact.xml and modify the content in the Text tab to reflect the content below.
+Return to the activity_contact.xml and modify/remove the content in the Text tab to reflect the content below.
 Everything should be similar except for file paths i.e. com.example.tomtran.mycontactlist.ContactActivity
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"